normabunton/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would say HTML : HTML is called Hyper Text Markup Language that creates a webpage in your browser.
+They included writing , links, pictures, sound and video.
+All of these things are included in HTml to place the information needed on the web page in order for design.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block and display: inline are part of the design of css on a web page. referring to the box model block is placing items in block and inline level elements

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align-items: center; places items inth e center of a page an aligns them across the cross axis horizontally

 5. Explain why git is valuable to a team of developers.

+git is valuable to a team of developers that are assigned different tasks in building a web page because everyone can participate and add or build there assigned parts and not interfer with the produciton of other assignments.
+Then everything can be assessed and merged into one content for a build.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.